jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

 Preliminaries
 =============

-We first check that proposition 2.1 is indeed correct.
-Note that we can check that ``cl`` is not equal to zero modulo 4 and 9 since if ``cl`` is divisible by either 2 or 3 it should be divisible by 4 or 9 as :math:`l > 1`.
+We first check that Proposition 2.1 is indeed correct.

 ::